HydroponicAdvice.comUpdated May 2026

 pH Drops (around £8-10)

 Add a few drops of indicator solution to a water sample.
-Compare the colour to a chart.
+Compare the color to a chart.
 Yellow-green means acidic, blue-purple means alkaline, with gradations between.

 Pros: Cheap, accurate enough, no calibration needed, doesn't break Cons: Slower than digital, colour interpretation can be subjective, hard to read in poor light